-I am sure that we have all been to festivals, or concert where the music has been too loud and left with our hearing effected.
-Muffled hearing, or Ringing in the ears is the most common side effects.
+I am sure that we have all been to festivals, or concert where the music has been too loud and left with our hearing affected.
+Muffled hearing, or Ringing in the ears, is the most common side effects.
 This usually subsides after a few hours or in the worse cases, a day, then we forget about it.

 The ringing is tinnitus, and believe me, if you keep exposing your ears to loud noises without protection.
 Eventually the ringing is going to stay with you forever.
 I have had ringing in my ears 24 hours a day for years now!